Painting in ancient Rome: Origins: Etruria and Greece

-As with the other arts, the art of painting in Ancient Rome was greatly indebted to its Greek antecedents.
-In archaic times, when Rome was still under Etruscan influence, Roman painting was little different from the mural painting of that people, who had developed a linear style learned directly from the Ionian Greeks of the Archaic period, showing scenes from Greek mythology, daily life, funeral games, banquet scenes with musicians and dancers, animals, and floral and abstract decoration.
-Although the Romans at this time did not bury their dead, and cremated them, the Etruscan style of tomb painting must have guided the decoration of Roman temples and public buildings.
-Notwithstanding the founding of the Republic at the end of the 6th century BC, the Etruscan heritage managed to survive for a while longer, particularly in their inherited tendency to use art for political purposes.
-The remaining examples come from funerary contexts, found in tombs in Capaccio Paestum, Orvieto, Tarquinia, Cerveteri and other cities, but their quality is generally mediocre.
+As with the other arts, the art of painting in Ancient Rome was indebted to its Greek antecedents.
+In archaic times, when Rome was still under Etruscan influence, they shared a linear style learned from the Ionian Greeks of the Archaic period, showing scenes from Greek mythology, daily life, funeral games, banquet scenes with musicians and dancers, animals, and floral and abstract decoration.
+Remaining examples of Etruscan painting come from funerary contexts, found in tombs in Capaccio Paestum, Orvieto, Tarquinia, Cerveteri and other cities.
+Etruscan styles of tomb painting was probably similar to the decoration of temples and public buildings.